 In the midst of the tragic circumstances brought by the COVID-19 pandemic, reports quickly emerged that wildlife appeared to literally be taking back ground.
 Researchers around the globe, including Bren School Assistant Professor Ruth Oliver, founded a collaborative initiative to understand whether these stories represented a widespread phenomenon and what they could reveal about how wildlife coexist with humans more broadly.
 Using animal tracking data, they are untangling the ways that wildlife respond to our presence, with the goal of supporting policies that manage our impact as the planet grows more crowded.
 For more information, check out their Comment published in Nature Ecology and Evolution.

 Want to get involved?
-Reach out to the Bren School for more information about supporting Student Fellowships.
+Reach out to the Bren School for more information about supporting our mission to solve global environmental problems.

 Lotus Vermeer